jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (a) publish a notice in the Gazette stating that the Governor-General has approved the direction and the date on which the Governor-General approved it; and
   (b) publicly notify the direction in whatever form he or she thinks appropriate; and (c) send a copy of the direction to every management agency and regional council.
-(9) The national policy direction—
-  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; and (b) is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(9) The national policy direction is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 58 Process for amending or revoking and replacing national policy direction
 (1) If the national policy direction is to be amended in a way that the Minister considers would materially alter the direction, the Minister must—